ramanjarres/gintech-product-lab/README.md

 # Gintech Product Lab

-Gintech Product Lab is a product discovery, data science, and software development repository focused on exploring how Product Management, Lean Six Sigma, requirements engineering, data analysis, digital operations, and software development can be combined to solve real business problems.
+Gintech Product Lab is a product discovery, data science, AI/ML, and software development repository focused on exploring how Product Management, Lean Six Sigma, requirements engineering, data analysis, digital operations, artificial intelligence, machine learning, and software development can be combined to solve real business problems.

-This project is being developed as part of a Software Analysis and Development learning path, while also serving as a practical portfolio project for Product Owner, Product Management, Product Operations, Data Science, and Data-driven Digital Operations roles.
+This project is being developed as part of a Software Analysis and Development learning path and the GCI / University of Tokyo Data Science learning experience, while also serving as a practical portfolio project for Product Owner, Product Management, Product Operations, Data Science, AI/ML, and Data-driven Digital Operations roles.

 ## Purpose